If you're having trouble getting a piece of power equipment started, we know how frustrating that can feel.

 A tune-up should be conducted on a yearly basis and you'll want to check your owner's manual for the specific procedures like getting the correct spark plug gap.

-- Too Much Fuel Most commonly a result of improper starting, "flooding" happens from: over-priming, closed choke, stuck valve, gummed carburetor, or immediately trying to restart an automatic choke engine.
+Most commonly a result of improper starting, "flooding" results from various causes, including over-priming, closed choke, stuck valve, gummed carburetor, or immediately trying to restart an automatic choke engine.

-In attempt to reduce the amount of accidents caused by power equipment, you'll notice there are more safety devices to contend with than ever before.
+In an attempt to reduce the number of accidents caused by power equipment, you'll notice there are more safety devices to contend with than ever before.
 One of them may be getting in the way of starting the equipment.

 So, you'll want to make sure the fuel shut-off valve is open and all operating switches are in the "on" or "run" position.
 If after you've checked to make sure all safety mechanisms are disengaged and the engine still isn't budging, it's time to check the fuel delivery system.